Fong Yue Ting v. United States: Background

-The Geary Act

 In 1892, as the ten-year period for the original Chinese Exclusion Act was scheduled to expire, the exclusion was extended for another 10 years with the Geary Act.
 The Geary Act, however, included a number of additional provisions affecting the lives of Chinese already living in the United States.
 One key set of provisions shifted the burden of proof for demonstrating the right to be in the United States on to the Chinese resident.

 The chief enforcement mechanism for this change was "certificates of residence".
 Chinese already in the United States were required to possess "certificates of residence" that served as proof that they had entered the United States legally and had the right to remain in the country.
 The certificates of residence contained the name, age, local residence, occupation, and photograph of the applicant.

 The following requirements for the certificate were relevant: